Barcelona Airport:

 The alternatives

-If you are going to be away for a while, leaving your car at the airport could end up costing you as much, or more, than what you paid for your flights!
-There are alternatives to driving, though, depending on where you are coming from.
+If you are going to be away for a while, leaving your car at the airport could cost as much as your flight!
+Depending on where you are coming from, there are alternatives to driving.

 Hop on the bus, Gus!